IFRS 15

 How does the constraint on variable consideration work under IFRS 15?

-IFRS 15.56 requires that variable consideration be included in the transaction price only to the extent it is highly probable that a significant reversal of cumulative revenue recognised will not occur when the uncertainty is subsequently resolved.
+IFRS 15.56 requires that variable consideration be included in the transaction price only to the extent it is highly probable that a significant reversal of cumulative revenue recognised won't occur when the uncertainty is subsequently resolved.
 This constraint applies to bonuses, penalties, rebates, price concessions, and similar variable amounts.
 IFRS 15.57 lists five factors to consider in the assessment.

 What standalone selling price methods are available under IFRS 15?

-IFRS 15.79 describes four methods for estimating standalone selling prices: (1) observable price when the entity sells the good/service separately (preferred), (2) adjusted market assessment approach — estimating the price customers would pay in the market, (3) expected cost plus margin approach — forecasting expected costs and adding an appropriate margin, and (4) residual approach — only permitted when the SSP is highly variable or uncertain.
+IFRS 15.79 describes four methods for estimating standalone selling prices: (1) observable price when the entity sells the good/service separately (preferred), (2) adjusted market assessment approach (estimating the price customers would pay in the market), (3) expected cost plus margin approach (forecasting expected costs and adding an appropriate margin), and (4) residual approach (only permitted when the SSP is highly variable or uncertain).

 Can I export the IFRS 15 assessment as an audit working paper?